bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Making the most of client-side validation

-Have you ever completed a form online and then after you\'ve clicked on the submit button, one of the fields turned red?
+Have you ever completed a form online and then after you&apos;ve clicked on the submit button, one of the fields turned red?

 There are many reasons for error messages when you complete online